Chapman’s Peak Drive – the world’s most beautiful road

 Chapman’s Peak Drive Toll Road

 Chapman’s Peak re-opened as a Toll Road in December 2003.
 The drive is monitored by an integrated traffic & Incident management system, including weather monitoring, CCTV cameras and variable message signs.
 Any adverse or high-risk weather situations may result in immediate road closure.
-It remains an official tourist attraction for international and national visitors to Cape Town.

 Take a drive and see for yourself.